BNAS:An Efficient Neural Architecture Search Approach Using Broad Scalable Architecture: Introduction

 In this paper, we propose Broad Neural Architecture Search (BNAS), an automatic architecture search approach with state-of-the-art efficiency.
 Different from other NAS approaches, in BNAS, an elaborately designed broad scalable architecture dubbed Broad Convolutional Neural Network (BCNN) instead of a deep one is discovered by parameter sharing and reinforcement learning.
 BCNN consists of convolution blocks and enhancement blocks.
 On one hand, each convolution block is fully-connected with enhancement blocks.
 On the other hand, all outputs of convolution blocks and enhancement blocks are fed into the global poling layer as inputs.
 Furthermore, we also develop two variants for BNAS by modifying the topology of broad scalable architecture: 1) Cascade of Convolution blocks with its Last block connected to the Enhancement blocks Broad Neural Architecture Search (BNAS-CCLE) and 2) Cascade of Convolution blocks and Enhancement blocks Broad Neural Architecture Search (BNAS-CCE).
 The proposed several broad scalable architectures extract multi-scale features and enhancement representations, and feed them into global average pooling layer to yield more reasonable and comprehensive representations, so that the performance of architectures learned by BNAS and its two variants can be promised.
 Our contributions can be summarized as follows:

 \begin{itemize} \item We propose BNAS to further improve the efficiency of NAS by replacing the deep scalable architecture with a broad one dubbed BCNN who is elaborately designed for satisfactory performance and fast search efficiency simultaneously. \item We also propose two developed versions of BNAS who modify the topology of BCNN dubbed BNAS-CCLE and BNAS-CCE.
-All of BNAS and its two variants excel in discovering high-performance architecture with fast search efficiency. \item We achieve 2.37x less search cost (with a single GeForce GTX 1080Ti GPU on CIFAR-10 in 0.19 day) than ENAS \cite{pham2018efficient} who ranks the best in reinforcement learning based NAS approaches.
-Furthermore, through extensive experiments on CIFAR-10, we show that the architecture learned by BNAS obtains state-of-the-art performance (3.58\% and 3.24\% test error) compared with several small-sized (0.5 and 1.1 millions parameters) models. \item We transfer the learned architecture for large scale image classification task to shed light to the powerful transferability and multi-scale features extraction capacity of BCNN.
+All of BNAS and its two variants excel in discovering high-performance architecture with fast search efficiency. \item We achieve 2.37x less search cost (with a single GeForce GTX 1080Ti GPU on CIFAR-10 in 0.19 days) than ENAS \cite{pham2018efficient} who ranks the best in reinforcement learning-based NAS approaches.
+Furthermore, through extensive experiments on CIFAR-10, we show that the architecture learned by BNAS obtains state-of-the-art performance (3.58\% and 3.24\% test error) compared with small-size (0.5 millions parameters) and medium-size (1.1 millions parameters) models. \item We transfer the learned architecture for large scale image classification task to shed light to the powerful transferability and multi-scale features extraction capacity of BCNN.
 The learned architecture achieves 25.7\% top-1 error just using 3.9 millions parameters on ImageNet. \end{itemize}

 The remainder of this paper is organized as follows.
 In Section \ref{related work}, we review related work with respect to this paper.
 Then, the proposed BNAS is described in Section \ref{the proposed approach}.
 Subsequently, two variants of BNAS are given in Section \ref{variants}.
 Next, experiments on two data set are performed, and qualitative and quantitative analysis is given in Section \ref{experiments and analysis}.
 At last, we draw some conclusions in Section \ref{conclusions}.